xlladdins/xll/docs/Excel4MacrosA-D.md

 **CLOSE**(save\_logical, route\_logical)

-Save\_logical    is a logical value that specifies whether to save the file before closing the window.
+Save\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to save the file before closing the window.

 |                   |                                                                                               |
 | ----------------- | --------------------------------------------------------------------------------------------- |